paise-org/paise-org.github.io/_pages/about.md

 ---
 layout: about
-post_title: "PAISE 2024: 6th Workshop on Parallel AI and Systems for the Edge"
+post_title: "PAISE 2025: 7th Workshop on Parallel AI and Systems for the Edge"
 permalink: /
 subtitle:
 nav_title: About
 ---

-### Co-located with IPDPS 2024, 27th May 2024, San Francisco, USA.
+### Co-located with IPDPS 2025, Milan, Italy

 From applications to hardware platforms, Edge computing is rapidly transforming the computing landscape.
-Based on the program and participation in the past years, and particularly drawing on the detailed feedback from in-person workshop attendees in 2023, PAISE 2024 will balance interaction-focused sessions and traditional technical talks.
+Based on the program and participation in the past years, and particularly drawing on the detailed feedback from in-person workshop attendees in 2023 and 2024, PAISE 2025 will balance interaction-focused sessions and traditional technical talks.
 The objective is to enable organic discussions that augment traditional paper presentations, providing a critically needed opportunity to discuss the current trends and issues, to share visions and opinions, to collect feedback and to discuss solutions covering the following areas of edge computing:

 * applications &mdash; computer vision, machine learning, analytics, IoT;